CueMeet/CueFlies/docs/README.md

-# CueCal Documentation
+# CueFlies Documentation

-This directory contains the documentation for CueCal, built using [Docusaurus](https://docusaurus.io/).
+This directory contains the documentation for CueFlies, built using [Docusaurus](https://docusaurus.io/).

 ## Getting Started